philomusica/philomusica-website/README.md

 10. Click "Commit changes"
 11. Repeat 5-10 for all the changes you wish to make.
 12. When you are ready for the changes to go live, click on the Pull Requests tab at the top and click "New Pull Request".
-13. Ensure "master" is selected for base and your new branch is selected for compare, the click "Create Pull Request".
+13. Ensure "main" is selected for base and your new branch is selected for compare, the click "Create Pull Request".
 14. Your changes are now in the review stage.
-When anyone clicks the "merge" button on the pull request, the changes are merged into master and the automation I have set up will automatically deploy the latest change to AWS, where it will be visible on the Philomusica website.
+When anyone clicks the "merge" button on the pull request, the changes are merged into main and the automation I have set up will automatically deploy the latest change to AWS, where it will be visible on the Philomusica website.

 ### Editing the Hugo site